mrsasy89/MHFZ-Launcher/README.md

 **Q: Does it work with other Erupe servers?**
 A: Yes!
 Configure custom servers in Settings.
 Avalanche is just the default.

-**Q: Where does the game folder need to be?**
+**Q: Where do I configure the game folder?**
-A: By default, just create a `game/` subfolder next to the launcher.
-Or configure a custom path in Settings → Advanced.
+A: Go to Settings → Advanced → Game Folder and select your game installation directory.

 ---